Classify a publication

 Proof prints must be bound and of acceptable quality.
 Black and white prints of colour pages will not be accepted.

-If you are applying for classification of a modified version of a previously classified publication, you must provide:
+If you are applying for classification of a modified version of a previously classified publication, you must provide details on any post-print modifications or alterations, including page numbers and descriptions.

 The serial declaration scheme